 Is it any good?

-This math game is the ideal combination of straightforward addition and subtraction practice with straight-up cuteness and fun.
-Kids can often become bored with rote addition and subtraction practice, but MathTango turns repetitive practice into a challenge as kids work to get more monsters, decorate an island, and level up.
+This math game is the ideal combination of straightforward math practice with straight-up cuteness and fun.
+Kids can often become bored with math drills, but MathTango turns repetitive practice into a challenge as kids work to get more monsters, decorate an island or star base, and level up.
 As kids move into higher levels, the challenges become more difficult (kids can get in-app hints and tips, if needed).
 On the downside, some levels can take quite a long time to complete, so some kids may get frustrated or bored.
 And the limited mechanics of moving the blocks might also frustrate some kids; it would be great to have more freedom of placement.
-Also, if your kid loves MathTango and wants to progress through all levels, be prepared to make the in-app purchase of the complete version, or they'll have to end the fun before the game is done.
+Also, if your kid loves MathTango and wants to progress through all levels, be prepared to subscribe for the complete version, or they'll have to end the fun before the game is done.

 Talk to your kids about ...

 Families can talk about how MathTango uses getting new monsters as a reward.
 It can take a while to get a new monster.
 Talk to your kid about patience and perseverance.

 When would you use some of the skills presented in the app in real life?
 Help your kid explore the concepts on the app in everyday circumstances, such as adding money or separating items into groups.

 It can be really fun for kids to get more monsters and decorate their island, but encourage them to remember that learning is a reward in and of itself.
 Kids don't always have to "get" something out of learning (other than new knowledge) to reap the rewards.

 - Pricing structure: Free to try (seven-day trial, then $5.99/mo., $39.99/year)